 In addition to the traditional way of creating comic strips, comic art also had an influence over the digital world.
 This popularity made a way for the emergence of digital comic art being made by cartoonists using various apps and tools.
 Such comics came to be known as web-comics.

 Web-comics can also be classified under digital artworks which have become quite prominent amongst all the styles, types and mediums of art forms.
 They may be used to depict social, cultural and political issues.
 Here, they may be depicted in a humorous and light-hearted way, but their purpose is to highlight the social issues and underlying causes or effects, in an unoffensive way.

-Comics, be it in newspapers or magazines, or on the internet, have always kept the social and political issues as one of their main centre of interest and creativity.
+Comics, be it in newspapers or magazines, or on the internet, have always kept the social and political issues as one of their main center of interest and creativity.
 They might not be addressed as something primary or important, but they are the mirror of society and reflect all their truths.
-Even in older times, matters like liberalism and capitalism, or the emergence of democracy were made into comic strips in the local or cultural newspapers, hence giving all of it a reality check, as well as maintaining the humour and satirical sense.
+Even in older times, matters like liberalism and capitalism, or the emergence of democracy were made into comic strips in the local or cultural newspapers, hence giving all of it a reality check, as well as maintaining the humor and satirical sense.